zivhm/random-book-store-app-Openshift-deployment/docs/DEPLOYMENT.md

 **3. SSL verification errors (Production):**
 - Ensure your production OpenShift cluster has valid SSL certificates
-- For testing only, you can disable SSL verification in GitHub webhook settings (not recommended for production)
+- For testing only, you can disable SSL verification in GitHub webhook settings

 ---

-### Manual Build Workflow (Recommended for Local CRC)
+### Manual Build Workflow for Local CRC

 For local development with CRC, use this workflow: